KhalidEdaig/khalidedaig/README.md

 ### Hi there 👋

-My name is EDAIG Khalid and I am a Software Engineer, currently living in Morocco.
+I'm EDAIG Khalid and I'm a Software Engineer, currently living in Morocco.

 - 🔭 I’m currently working Freelancer at [SSM](https://supersalesmanagerapp.com).